Brief Facts and Tips

 Trauma: Brief Facts and Tips for Children and Adults

-Share this handout on trauma, available in English and Spanish.
+Share this handout on trauma and overcoming it with support.

 Supporting Students Experiencing Childhood Trauma: Tips for Parents and Educators